 In this article, we’ll lay out the basics of how to prepare your yard and recommendations for the best grass to grow in clay soil.
 We’ll also cover proper care tips for keeping your new grass heathy.

 Why is it Hard to Grow Grass in Clay Soil?

 Soil comes in three main consistencies:

-Of these, clay has the smallest particles, giving it the ability to hold nutrients and water extremely well.
+Of these, clay has the smallest particles, according to the Utah State University Forestry Extension.
+This small particle size gives clay the ability to hold nutrients and water extremely well.
 Sounds great, right?

 Unfortunately, this trait that can actually lead to some issues:

 - Clay soil can compact easily, holding way too much water and drowning plant roots.